Veracruz: Colonial period, 1519–1821

 Veracruz played an important part in the Spanish conquest of the Aztec Empire by Hernán Cortés and his expedition members.
 They founded Villa Rica de la Vera Cruz on May 18, 1519, as the first Spanish town in what is now Mexico.
-By doing so, Cortés threw off the authority of the Governor of Cuba, Diego Velázquez, claiming authority directly from the Spanish crown.
+By doing so, Cortés threw off the authority of the Governor of Cuba, Diego Velázquez, claiming authority directly from the Spanish Crown.
 A small contingent of the expedition remained at Veracruz, while the main body of conquerors moved inland.

-The Totonacs were some of the first people with whom the Spanish had contact on the American mainland.
-The very first contact was with Captain Juan de Grijalva on the coastline north of the present-day city of Veracruz.
-Still chafing under Aztec rule, Totonac ruler Tlacochcalcatl welcomed Hernán Cortés and promised 50,000 warriors to help defeat Tenochtitlan.
-The Spanish helped the Totonacs expel Aztec tribute collectors and seize control of some Aztec outposts.
-The Spanish founded the port city of Veracruz on the coast, as the first municipality under the direct control of the king of Spain.
-Cortés then began his march inland to Tenochtitlan.
-During the Conquest, the rest of the Totonac peoples allied themselves with the Spanish, but the Huastecs, despite also being under Aztec rule, fought against them.
-After the fall of Tenochtitlan, Cortés sent a regiment to subdue the Huastecs.
+Among the first groups encountered by the Spanish in the Americas were the Totonacs.
+Juan de Grijalva was the first Spaniard to make contact with the Totonacs near present-day Veracruz.
+Seeking to free his people from Aztec rule, Totonac ruler Tlacochcalcatl offered conquistador Hernán Cortés 50,000 warriors to take Tenochtitlan.
+With Spanish assistance, the Totonacs expelled Aztec tax collectors and took over some Aztec outposts.
+The city of Veracruz was established as the first Spanish-controlled municipality on the coast.
+Cortés then advanced towards Tenochtitlan, initiating the Spanish conquest.
+As Cortés's campaign progressed, certain Totonac factions sided with the Spanish, while the Huastecs, also under Aztec rule, resisted Cortés's forces.
+After the Aztecs were defeated at Tenochtitlan, Cortés sent a unit to conquer the Huastecs as well.

-During the early conquest era, Cortés distributed the labor of indigenous settlements to particular conquerors in an institution known as encomienda.
-The indigenous ruler of the settlement was charged with mobilization labor and tribute that was due to the holder of the encomienda.
-Veracruz had a number of encomiendas that changed hands a number of times, but early on came under the direct control of the Spanish crown rather than individual encomenderos.
+During the early conquest era, Cortés established encomiendas, which rewarded conquerors with the labor of conquered indigenous people.
+The indigenous ruler of a settlement was charged with mobilization of labor and tribute owed to the holder of the encomienda.
+Multiple encomiendas were established in Veracruz, which changed ownership over time, but early on came under the direct control of the Spanish Crown rather than individual encomenderos.